mansi12bendale/Culture-AI/doc/week 7.md

 # Week 7: Offline Mode & Notifications Setup (Ongoing)

-## 🎯 Objective
+## Objective
-Implement offline functionality and push notifications for better user engagement.
+Implement offline access and push notification features to enhance usability and user engagement.

-## 📘 Summary
+## Summary
-In Week 7, we began working on offline functionality by implementing an SQLite database to cache monument data, images, and user session information.
-This allows users to access content even when they are not connected to the internet.
-Additionally, we set up Firebase Cloud Messaging (FCM) to deliver push notifications about cultural events and nearby monuments.
+In Week 7, development focused on enabling offline functionality within the **CultureAI** application.
+Local data storage was implemented using **SQLite** to cache monument details, images, and user session data, allowing users to access content without an active internet connection.
+In parallel, **Firebase Cloud Messaging (FCM)** was configured to support push notifications related to cultural events and nearby monuments.
+This phase is currently ongoing and will be further refined in the next stage.

-## 📌 Key Activities
+## Key Activities
-- Set up SQLite database for offline data caching.
+- Configured SQLite database for offline data caching
-- Integrated push notifications using Firebase Cloud Messaging.
+- Integrated Firebase Cloud Messaging for push notifications
-- Designed schema to store monument data locally and sync with Firebase.
+- Designed local database schema and synchronization logic with Firebase

-## ✅ Outcomes
+## Outcomes
-- Offline mode partially implemented with local data caching.
+- Offline mode partially implemented with local caching support
-- Push notification feature is ready for future deployment.
+- Push notification system configured and ready for deployment